Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

 The ellipsotope representation precisely bounds all states that could potentially improve the current solution while enabling efficient intersection operations with constrained zonotope leaves.
-The intersection between an ellipsotope and a constrained zonotope can be computed using constrained convex generators\cite{ccg2022}, which provides a systematic method for combining their constraints, as illustrated in Figure~\ref{fig:ellipsotope_intersection}.
-The algorithm classifies leaf nodes based on their intersection with $\mathcal{E}$: Inactive: $\mathcal{Z}_{c,i} \cap \mathcal{E} = \emptyset$; Partial: $\emptyset \neq \mathcal{Z}_{c,i} \cap \mathcal{E} \neq \mathcal{Z}_{c,i}$; Active: $\mathcal{Z}_{c,i} \subseteq \mathcal{E}$.
-The intersection $\mathcal{Z}_{c,i} \cap \mathcal{E}$ can be computed using the techniques from \cite{holmes2023searchbased}, enabling ra pid pruning of infeasible regions.
-However, to further simplify computation, we can also convert ellipsotopes to constrained zonotope representation, as illustrated in Figure~\ref{fig:updated_path}.
-This conversion allows us to perform all set operations within the zonotope-based framework, maintaining computational efficiency.
+The intersection of an ellipsotope and a constrained zonotope can be computed using constrained convex generators~\cite{ccg2022}, which provide a systematic method for combining their constraints, as illustrated in Figure~\ref{fig:ellipsotope_intersection}.
+The algorithm classifies leaf nodes on the basis of their intersection with $\mathcal{E}$: \emph{inactive} if $\mathcal{Z}_{c,i} \cap \mathcal{E} = \emptyset$; \emph{partial} if $\emptyset \neq \mathcal{Z}_{c,i} \cap \mathcal{E} \neq \mathcal{Z}_{c,i}$; and \emph{active} if $\mathcal{Z}_{c,i} \subseteq \mathcal{E}$.
+The intersection $\mathcal{Z}_{c,i} \cap \mathcal{E}$ can be computed using the techniques of~\cite{holmes2023searchbased}, enabling rapid pruning of infeasible regions.
+To further simplify the computation, ellipsotopes may also be converted to a constrained zonotope representation, as illustrated in Figure~\ref{fig:updated_path}.
+This conversion permits all set operations to be performed within the zonotope-based framework, thereby maintaining computational efficiency.